 Saving energy.
 Easier to maintain.
 Lasting a lifetime.
 These are all the things replacement energy efficient windows are supposed to do for you.
-There are a lot of myths out there about energy efficiency and replacement windows benefits.
+If you’re asking yourself if new windows are a good investment for your home, we’re here to tell you sure.
+But the question you should be asking yourself is if they’re the best investment.
+Replacement windows aren’t always the best for performance, and they certainly aren’t the cheapest option.
+There are a lot of window replacement myths out there about energy efficiency and benefits.
 We’re clearing some of them up here.

 Window Energy Efficiency Myths

 Replacement windows are the most energy efficient windows

 Replacement windows last a lifetime (or even 40 years)

 According to ENERGY STAR, you can save an average of 12% a year on your energy bill by installing Energy Star windows.
 This changes depending on the windows you’re replacing and what kind of climate you live in.